Looking To Buy A 40l Fish Tank?

 Besides the above you are going to need:

-- Substrate (Gravel)- This comes in a huge variety of colours and textures so you can create just about any type of effect that suits your or your child’s fancy.
+- Aquarium Sand or Gravel – This comes in a huge variety of colours and textures so you can create just about any type of effect that suits your or your child’s fancy.

 Aquarium Setup Procedures

 Thoroughly wash everything that is going into your tank including the gravel.
 DO NOT USE SOAP OR DETERGENT.
 These are highly toxic to fish, just rinse with water until clean.
 A large strainer or colander is a great help here, but not a necessity.

 - Place a saucer in the bottom of your tank, this helps keep the gravel from being flushed around as you add water.

 - Fill your tank about one-third full of water by pouring water onto the saucer.